WordPress/gutenberg/packages/block-editor/src/components/media-placeholder/README.md

 ### autoOpenMediaUpload

 If true, the MediaUpload component auto-opens the picker of the respective platform.
-This behavior reduces the steps needed to add a media item to a media-related block.

 - Type: `Boolean`
 - Required: No